apache/gravitino/docs/how-to-install.md

 `${JAVA_HOME}/bin/java -version` command.
 :::

-Gravitino includes both the Gravitino server and the Gravitino Iceberg REST server.
-You can manage these servers separately or launch them together in a single server.
+Gravitino package comprises both the Gravitino server and the Gravitino Iceberg REST server.
+You have the option to manage these servers independently or run them concurrently on a single server.

 ### Get the Apache Gravitino binary distribution package